phuongtran7/Ditto_ActiveMQ/README.md

 # Define the name of the topic(s) that the plugin will send the data to
 # Every datarefs define under the same topic name will be grouped and send out to that particular topic
 publish_topic = ["Data", "Another"]

+# Define the name of the topic(s) that the plugin will receive data from
+# The plugin will expect to receive a Flexbuffers map that contain the data corresponding to the dataref
+# name defined in the topic
+subscribe_topci = ["InData"]

 # Getting a float dataref
 [[Data]] # Name of the topic that this dataref should be published under